cloud-gov/cg-site/_docs/compliance/meeting-tic-requirements.md

 For remote workers or partners outside the normal agency network boundary, you can require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the [TIC Reference architecture](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2015/04/TIC_Ref_Arch_v2-0_2013.pdf)).

 You can then reject requests to your app unless they come from your agency's TIC egress range.
-You can do this by modifying your application logic or [deploying a user-provided route-service to act as a proxy]({{ site.baseurl }}{% link _docs/deployment/experimental/restricting-users-to-trusted-ip-ranges.md %}#restricting-access-to-your-own-applications).
+You can do this by modifying your application logic.